extragoodlabs/security-workshop/README.md

 This function will verify that a token is valid: signed by our secret and not expired.
 It also assigns the token data to a request variable called `user`.

 We can use this function for endpoints.
-Let's update the [user routes](src/api/routes/users.js) -
+Let's update the [users.js routes](src/api/routes/users.js) -

 ```diff
 // src/api/routes/users.js